 Processes will be employed to facilitate the accuracy of the data included in the final report.
-These processes will be detailed in the clinical investigation specific Data Management Plan.
-Coding and validation will be agreed between the clinical investigation team and the clinical investigation database will be signed off once the implementation of these has been assured.
+These processes will be detailed in the trial specific Data Management Plan.
+Coding and validation will be agreed between the trial team and the trial database will be signed off once the implementation of these has been assured.
 Missing and ambiguous data will be queried in line with the Predict&Prevent Data Management Plan, and will focus on data required for trial analysis and safety reporting.
 Data is coming from 2 principle sources: